padosory5/elaina1.0/README.md

 - Model : Live2d Cubism
 - Environment : python 3.7 Anaconda 4.8

-# Steps to start
-(starts under the assumption that the Anaconda GPU environment is set up)
-1. Create an Anaconda environment by conda create -n chatbot python=3.7. (chatbot can be replaced with your own env name)
-2.

 # API
 Google supports **Speech-To-Text** for everyone.
 Therefore, it can read out the voice and transform it to a text. and that text will be sent to speak function.